 - Spread mayonnaise on each side of flat bread and top each half with a tablespoon of the tapenade.
 Layer turkey and a slice of provolone on each half and put together.

-- Melt 1 tsp of butter in a skillet over medium heat.
+- Melt 1 teaspoon of butter in a skillet over medium heat.
 Place sandwich in melted butter and cook until flat bread is golden brown and cheese is melted, adding more butter to the pan to cook the other side.
 Cut in half and enjoy